luntergroup/smcsmc/docs/source/index.rst

 Welcome to the documentation for SMCSMC!
 ===========================================

-This is the reference manual for SMCSMC (or :code:`SMC2`), a method and program for inferring ancestral population size and migration from whole genome sequences.
+This is the reference manual for SMCSMC (or :code:`smcsmc`), a method and program for inferring ancestral population size and migration from whole genome sequences.

 .. toctree::
    :maxdepth: 2